tranngocphu/ai4atm-web/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 5. Extra profile information (user meta)

 == Changelog ==

+= 1.14.3.7 =
+*	New filters added to custom message shown in log or regular import
+*	Last roles used are remembered in import, to avoid you have to choose all time different roles

+= 1.14.3.6 =
+*	Fixed a problem with a nonce that was bad named

+= 1.14.3.5 =
+*	Removed some tags when printing log in cron job
+*	Improved error message with Customer Area Addon

+= 1.14.3.4 =
+*	Fixed other problem thanks to @alexgav (https://wordpress.org/support/topic/issue-in-cron-import-tab/)

+= 1.14.3.3 =
+*	Fixed some problems thanks to @alexgav (https://wordpress.org/support/topic/issue-in-cron-import-tab/)

+= 1.14.3.2 =
+*	Added CSS to fix table mobile view

+= 1.14.3.1 =
+*	Problems uploading users from fronted fixed

 = 1.14.3 =
 *	Filter added to fix CSV files upload problems